Director of Sustainability

 Sustainable Communities Partnership Program Coordinator

-Serving as a liaison to communities around Western, Lindsey is connecting public needs and ideas with faculty and student energy and expertise.
-She also teaches Western’s Campus Sustainability Planning Studio.
-Lindsey is passionate about engaging students in real-world work and service toward positive change in their communities.
-She holds a Master of Science in Conservation Ecology from the University of Michigan, and has been working in sustainability in higher education for eight years.
+Serving as a liaison to communities around western Washington, Lindsey connects public needs, knowledge, and ideas with faculty and student energy and expertise.
+She also teaches Western’s Campus Sustainability Planning Studio and Sustainability Literacy I, and assists in advancing Curriculum for the Bioregion.
+Lindsey is passionate about supporting students and faculty in engaging in community-based work and service toward positive change in their communities.
+She holds a Master of Science in Conservation Ecology from the University of Michigan, and has been working in sustainability in higher education for nine years.
 Her research has focused on leadership for sustainability, and sustainable food initiatives in higher education.
-When not at work, Lindsey enjoys growing and cooking food as well as playing in the mountains.
+When not at work, Lindsey enjoys growing and cooking food as well as playing in the mountains..

 Student Transportation Program Support Supervisor